“My interest is in the future, because I am going to spend the rest of my life there.”

 - Cognitive Flexibility

-The relative importance of these skills is constantly being reassessed.
-Creativity and Critical Thinking are skills that have quickly become more highly valued as indicated in the 2015 edition of the World Economic Forum Work Skills.
-‘Creativity’ jumped in ranking from number 10 to 3 and Critical Thinking from number 4 to 2.
+The relative importance and value of these skills is constantly being reassessed.
+Creativity and Critical Thinking are skills that becoming increasingly highly valued and in demand.

-Schools need to respond rapidly to ensure students are acquiring these skills – young children are naturally full of questions and creativity, however this has been less valued and at worse stifled in favor of acquiring knowledge and competencies which are now being taken over by smart machines and artificial intelligence.
+Schools need to respond rapidly to ensure students are acquiring these skills.
+Young children are full of questions and creativity, however this is often stifled in favor of acquiring knowledge and competencies, many of which are now being taken over by smart machines and artificial intelligence.